wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-business-development-manager-pasadena-tustotcy2z.md

 ---
 position: Business Development Manager
 description: >-
-  Our Client, a prominent Third-Party Logistics company in Pasadena, CA, is seeking a Business Development Manager to join their team.
+  Our Client, a prominent ThirdParty Logistics company in Pasadena, CA, is seeking a Business Development Manager to join their team.
 This role is in a prime location surrounded by the vibrant cities of Los Angeles, Glendale, Burbank, and Alhambra.
 The position focuses on fostering strategic